oguzutku1745/zkPoke/README.md

 Using Merkle trees with Aztec provides several key benefits:

+- **Efficient Verification**: Merkle trees enable validating the existence of a credential without revealing other credentials
+- **Privacy Preservation**: Only a single hash (the root) needs to be shared to verify multiple credentials
+- **Compact Representation**: The entire credential set is compressed into one root hash
+- **Selective Disclosure**: Users can choose which credentials to prove without exposing others
 - **Enhanced Privacy**: Users control exactly what information they share
 - **Gas Efficiency**: Storing only the root hash publicly significantly reduces on-chain costs
 - **Scalability**: Users can have many credentials without increasing public on-chain footprint
-- **Selective Disclosure**: Users can choose which credentials to expose in each interaction
 - **Proof Verification**: Claims can be cryptographically verified without revealing sensitive data
-- **Cross-Chain Verification**: The Merkle root structure enables verification across multiple blockchains
+- **Cross-Chain Potential**: The Merkle root structure enables verification across multiple blockchains
+- **Logarithmic Verification**: Verification requires only the path from a leaf to the root (logarithmic in size)

 ### User Registration Flow